 This message could not be sent.
 Try sending the message again later, or contact your network administrator.
 Error is [0x80070005-00000000-00000000].

 This is most likely due to the Global Address Book (GAL) in your Outlook isn’t updating.
 There are a couple of things you can try.

 Office 365 Instructions to Fix Error

-At first, try updating the address book by going to the Send/Receive tab (Outlook 2010, Outlook 2013 and Outlook 2013) and clicking on Send-Receive Groups -> Download Address Book.
-In Outlook 2007 you can find Download Address Book button in Tools menu.
+At first, try updating the address book by going to the Send/Receive tab (Outlook 2010, Outlook 2013, and Outlook 2013) and clicking on Send-Receive Groups > Download Address Book.
+In Outlook 2007 you can find the Download Address Book button in the Tools menu.

 Then click on OK.